 You hear this often and for a good reason: it works.
 Even though I don’t believe some of the things I say to myself when I’m feeling anxious, my positive words do seem to help.
 Try telling yourself you’re going to be okay; you have everything under control.
 Repeat it over and over again.
 Again, you may not believe you’re going to be okay, but the truth is you are.

-Staying positive while struggling with anxiety can sound very difficult; it takes a lot of practice and patience to actually begin to feel positive.
+Staying positive while struggling with anxiety can be hard; it takes practice and patience.

-You will have days that seem easier than others, but you just need to remind yourself to think positive thoughts and have faith in yourself.
+You will have days that seem easier than others, but just keep reminding yourself to have faith in yourself.
 It will get better.

 The opinions and information shared in this article may not represent that of Libero Network Society.
 We hold no liability for any harm that may incur from reading content on our site.
 Please always consult your own medical professionals before making any changes to your medication, activities, or recovery process.